perkinslab/AppFEATHER/README.md

 - The most common error for Igor and Matlab is an inaccurate Python binary location.
 	-- In the relevant example file, check that the path matches the true path of python -- Try 'which python' in Git bash or 'where python' in Terminal
+- Be sure that the python example file runs before trying Matlab or Igor Pro.
+If some part of the python install was bad, then nothing will work.